Wilmington, North Carolina Video Magazine Winter Edition

 About the author

-Jody Wainio is the owner and managing broker of Buyer's Choice Realty LLC, affiliated with Keller Williams in Wilmington, NC.
-With nearly 40 years of residential real estate experience, she is a certified Workforce Housing Specialist and President of the Wilmington REALTORS Foundation, formerly leading the Wilmington Regional Association of REALTORS.
+Jody Wainio is the owner and managing broker of Buyer’s Choice Realty @ Keller Williams in Wilmington, NC, with nearly four decades of experience guiding buyers and sellers in residential transactions across the region.
+A certified Workforce Housing Specialist and advocate for affordable housing, she serves as President of the Wilmington REALTORS Foundation and was the 2014 President of the Wilmington Regional Association of REALTORS.

 Keeping Pipes Clear: Proactive Tips to Prevent Clogs